ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 ---

 > **Note**
-> You will need Python and also `pwntools` dependency for the later parts of this task.
+> You will need Python and `pwntools` dependency for the later parts of this task.

 Let's examine this in a real-world scenario.